Posts

 Image

-In the Gospel of Matthew , the life, words, and deeds of Jesus echo key events in the history of Israel; not that he reenacts them, but rather he brings the things that God began in the past to their intended fulfillments.
-He is the Greater Lawgiver foreshadowed in the story of Israel’s exodus from Egypt.
-By presenting parallels between Moses and Jesus, Matthew sets the stage for the teachings of the “ Coming One ,” especially as represented by his ‘ Sermon on the Mount ’.
+The life, words, and deeds of Jesus echo key events from the History of Israel.
+He brings the things God began in the past to their intended fulfillment.
+He is the Greater Lawgiver foreshadowed in the story of the Exodus from Egypt.
+By presenting parallels between Moses and Jesus, the Gospel of Matthew prepares us for the teachings of Christ, especially as represented in his ‘ Sermon on the Mount ’.

 Authority over the Sabbath